 This graduate course will focus on the fundamental principles, concepts, and development of tort and personal injury law, while combining theoretical and practical applications of such principles and concepts.
 The course presents an overview of the substantive law governing compensation for injuries to property and to the person.
 Specific areas of study include negligence and defenses to negligence; products liability and strict liability; negligent infliction of emotional distress; injury to property; tort immunities and tort investigations.
 Students will examine the analytical process used both to understand court opinions and hypothetical problems in this area of the law.
 The course highlights the public policy objectives and social forces behind the development of tort and personal injury legislation.

+This course provides the student with a theoretical foundation in Constitutional law.
+The Constitution divides power.
+In particular, it apportions authority along three main dimensions: between the state and federal governments; among the branches of the federal government; and between, on the one hand, all levels of government and, on the other hand, individuals.
+The vast majority of live constitutional questions concern a conflict along one or more of these axes.
+Students will study issues of policy, principle, philosophy, and constitutional implications by focusing on construction and application.
 This graduate course will explore advanced principles, doctrines and controversies regarding the structure of and division of powers in American government.
 Specific topics include judicial review, jurisdiction, standing to sue, federalism, federal and state powers and immunities, the separation of powers among the branches of the federal government, the First Amendment, and the Equal Protection Clause.

 This course examines the area of business law and applies it to the business environment.
 Traditional topics covered include: the legal environment of business, contract law, property, sales contracts, commercial paper, agency law, ethics and the regulatory environment.
 The course also examines the issue of the global economy from the view that the largest companies dominate in the creation of jobs and technological innovation.